The Bloomberg School takes pride in its diverse student population and welcomes the opportunity to work with students from around the world.

 Be aware of application deadlines.
 If you're required to take an English language proficiency test, please make sure you do so well before your application is due.
 Your application will not be reviewed until all materials are received and may be withdrawn if still incomplete after the application deadline.

 Regardless of citizenship, language or home country, if you attended a post-secondary institution outside of the United States, you must have your academic records evaluated by the World Education Services, Inc (WES).
 It is required that all post-secondary work from outside the U.S. or English-speaking Canada is evaluated.
 When selecting the type of evaluation, please select the WES iCAP Course by Course Evaluation.
+(Canadian WES evaluations will not be accepted.)
 This type of evaluation is required by SOPHAS and the School of Public Health.
 SOPHAS strongly encourages applicants to first create the SOPHAS application.
 Once you have your 10 digit SOPHAS ID, you are able to use the WES-SOPHAS application form.

 WES also offers a 10% discount for students having records evaluated for the SOPHAS application.